jhnbyrn/951-KLR-PAGES/dme_map_info.md

 My rough calculations give a conversion rate of 1 unit in the code equals 0.0686 volts.

-### Engine temperature
+### Units: Engine temperature
 Now we get into the territory that made me say this question of units is one of the hardest of all to answer.
 The DME uses an NTC temperature sensor which is not linear.
+Immediately after the temp sensor is read by the ADC, it's linearized using a special map.
+You can think of this map as a complementary curve that corrects the natural curve of the NTC sensor.
+The sensor value is also complemented (i.e. inverted) so that we end up with a linear scale where lower numbers correspond to lower temperatures.
+This is handy and intuitive, but the details of how all this is done can wait til another time.

 How Map Reading Works